SoftDevAndy/DoomChat/README.md

 ```
 /rolldice <playername> <playername> etc..
 ```
 When you call this command and supply online player names.
 A dice is rolled for each of the player and the closest to 100 is deemed the winner.
-The player who calls this command and each of the players online who were included in the roll is messaged with the results.
+The player who calls this command and each of the players online, who were included in the roll, are messaged with the results.